JohnStov/PaketPresentation/slides/index.md

 ***

-## What problems does it solve?
+## Who uses Paket?

+Paket is the dependency manager of choice in the FSharp community

+Most F# open source projects use Paket

+Paket deserves more exposure within the wider .NET community

+***

+## Why is Paket better than Nuget?

 ---

-__Paket prevents you from having different versions of the same dependent assembly in different projects of the same solution__
+__Paket prevents you having different versions of the same dependent assembly in different projects of the same solution__

 Paket stores all the depencies for a solution in one place.
 All projects within the solution have to reference the same version of the dependency.

+---

+__Paket guarantees stable versions of all dependencies__

+Paket works out the best combination of versions of all dependencies based on _your_ constraints.
+These are stored in the paket.lock file, which only changes when _you_ decide.
+This guarantees repeatable builds.

 ---

 __Paket gives you reliable paths to dependencies__

 Paket does not put the version number in the path to the dependency.
 This means that command line tools get a reliable path to dependencies that will not change when you update the dependency.